 The OECD is arguably the world’s largest think tank produces 250+ reports per year on ‘what works’ and databases with societal and developmental indicators.
-Promotes policies that improve the economic and social well-being of people to create better lives and a stronger, cleaner, fairer world.
-Topics include agriculture, fisheries, development assistance, economic management, education, employment, governance, new technology, and various country studies.
+It promotes policies that improve the economic and social well-being of people to create better lives and a stronger, cleaner, fairer world.
+The topics include agriculture, fisheries, development assistance, economic management, education, employment, governance, new technology, and various country studies.

 - Restore confidence in markets and the institutions that make them function.

 - Re-establish healthy public finances as a basis for future sustainable economic growth.